espressoAndCode/ezkeyvault/README.md

 ```
 Notice that only the first 16 characters of the key are shown.
 The entire key will be returned to your code when accessed with *ezkey*.

+### Miscellaneous

+EzKeyVault can be used for more that API keys.
+You can also reference your database login and passwords or any other information that can be stored as text in a key/value pair.
+Just remember that the `.keyvault.json` file exists on your user root and it stores all of the data in plaintext, so be careful not to share it!

 ## License